Chemical symbol: Systematic chemical symbols

+When elements beyond oganesson (starting with ununennium, Uue, element 119), are discovered; their systematic name and symbol will presumably be superseded by a trivial name and symbol.

 Alchemical symbols

-The following ideographic symbols were employed in alchemy to symbolize elements known since ancient times.
-Not included in this list are spurious elements, such as the classical elements fire and water, and substances now known to be compounds.
+The following ideographic symbols were used in alchemy to denote elements known since ancient times.
+Not included in this list are spurious elements, such as the classical elements fire and water or phlogiston, and substances now known to be compounds.
 Many more symbols were in at least sporadic use: one early 17th-century alchemical manuscript lists 22 symbols for mercury alone.

 Planetary names and symbols for the metals – the seven planets and seven metals known since Classical times in Europe and the Mideast – was ubiquitous in alchemy.
 The association of what are anachronistically known as planetary metals started breaking down with the discovery of antimony, bismuth and zinc in the 16th century.
 Alchemists would typically call the metals by their planetary names, e.g. "Saturn" for lead and "Mars" for iron; compounds of tin, iron and silver continued to be called "jovial", "martial" and "lunar"; or "of Jupiter", "of Mars" and "of the moon", through the 17th century.
 The tradition remains today with the name of the element mercury, where chemists decided the planetary name was preferable to common names like "quicksilver", and in a few archaic terms such as lunar caustic (silver nitrate) and saturnism (lead poisoning).

 Daltonian symbols

 The following symbols were employed by John Dalton in the early 1800s as the periodic table of elements was being formulated.
-Not included in this list are substances now known to be compounds, such as certain rare-earth mineral blends.
+Not included in this list are symbols for compounds, such as certain rare-earth mineral blends.
 Modern alphabetic notation was introduced in 1814 by Jöns Jakob Berzelius; its precursor can be seen in Dalton's circled letters for the metals, especially in his augmented table from 1810.

 A trace of Dalton's conventions also survives in ball-and-stick models of molecules, where balls for carbon are black and for oxygen red.